 Game Four Alternate Histories Spreadsheet

 One of the recurring features of past seasons of AI Survivor have been our "alternate histories", running additional iterations on the same maps to see if the same events would play out again.
-Game Four saw one Russian leader rise and another Russian leader fall, with Stalin suffering the First to Die fate while Catherine emerged victorious.
+Game Four was a shocking upset as massive pregame favorite Gilgamesh failed to capture either of the top two spots which were instead grabbed by Joao and Qin.
 Was that something which would unfold in each game?
 This was a topic that called for more investigation with alternate history scenarios.
 Following the conclusion of previous seasons of AI Survivor, I had gone back and investigated some of the completed games and found that they tended to play out in the same patterns over and over again.
 While there was definitely some variation from game to game, and occasionally an unlikely outcome took place, for the most part the games were fairly predictable based on the personality of the AI leaders and the terrain of each particular map.
 Would we see the same patterns play out again and again on this particular map?